voxel51/fiftyone/docs/source/teams/secrets.rst

-private information, managing secrets through the App is a straightforward way to configure connections to and integrations with external services and APIs such as GCP, OpenAI, CVAT, etc. Instead of changing the configuration or environment variables of the container in which your teams FiftyOne App is running, you can simply add or remove them from the UI while the app is running.
+private information, managing secrets through the App is a straightforward way to configure connections to and integrations with external services and APIs such as GCP, OpenAI, CVAT, etc. Instead of changing the configuration or environment variables of your FiftyOne Teams containers and restarting them, you can simply add or remove secrets using the UI with the FiftyOne Teams App running.
 This can be especially useful for running :ref:`plugin operators<fiftyone-operators>` that require secrets.